Fun for All!

 Guests with disabilities should stop by Guest Services located at the Front Gate upon arrival at the park.
 A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.

-A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
+A limited supply of wheelchairs, water wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
 However, since wheelchairs and ECVs are rented on a first-come, first-served basis, we urge guests to bring their own wheelchair.

 Special Access Entrances